ElreyB/animal-tracker/README.md

 _Feel free to contact me at elbelmonti@gmail.com_

 ## Future functionality
-* Show animals based on diet type.
-Then, show all animals who eat meat (carnivores AND omnivores)
 * Expand the application to differentiate between animals' species.
 Group the animals into those categories.
 * Add a property that records when each animal was admitted.
 The user could enter a date and time, or the app can generate a timestamp.